 The Intramural website & Information Board

-Intramural information, including team registration, schedules, standings, tournament pairings, and calendar of events, rules, protests, free agency, and all other forms can be found and printed off the intramural/IMLeagues website and/or picked up at the Intramural Office.
-If you have any more questions or are in need of any paperwork please stop by the Intramural Office or call 435-879-GAME (4263).
+Intramural information including team registration, schedules, standings, tournament pairings, calendar of events, rules, protests, free agency, and all other forms can be found and printed off the IMLeagues website or picked up at the Intramural Office.

 Captains provide a very important link between teams and the Intramural department.
 The success of the Intramural Sports program depends largely on the leadership and interests of the team captain.
 As a player, the team captain is held to a higher standard.
-Team Captains should set an example for their teammates by playing within the spirit of the rules and showing a great level of sportsmanship.
-Also, Team Captains should also address a player or situation before Intramural officials or staff has to step in.
-Team Captains’ responsibilities include:
+Captains should set an example for their teammates by playing within the spirit of the rules and showing a great level of sportsmanship.
+Captains should also address a player or situation before intramural officials or staff has to step in.
+Team Captains are expected to:

 An alert and efficient captain who is interested in sports can be very beneficial to an intramural team.
-It is helpful for captains to visit the Intramural office (SE corner of the Old Gym), and check on the Intramural website often in order to get to know the staff, the policies, and the procedures of the Intramural Sports program.
+It is helpful for captains to visit the Intramural office (SE corner of the SAC) and check the Intramural website often in order to get to know the staff, policies and procedures of the Intramural Sports program.

 Team Member Responsibilities

 The intramural sports staff is very proud to offer a wide variety of activities for the DSU students, faculty, and staff to participate in.
 However, each person who decides to participate in an intramural event assumes some responsibility as an individual participant.
-These responsibilities include:
+Team members’ are expected to:

-• Cooperate before, during, and after competition with the Intramural Sports supervisor/officials on site.
+- Cooperate before, during, and after competition with the Intramural Sports supervisor and officials on site.

-• Make sure if you are adding a new player or joining a team after the Mandatory Captain’s Meeting, he/she must brings with them their current Dixie State University Student ID.
-No Card No Play!!
+- Make sure if you joining a team after the mandatory Captain’s meeting, he/she must brings with them their current Dixie State University Student ID.
+No Card?
+No Play.

 The team roster is the official roster for every intramural sports team.
 Players may be added to a team’s roster up until the end of the regular season.
-When adding a new player to your roster after the Mandatory Captain’s Meeting, he/she must bring with them their current Dixie State University Student ID.
-No Card No Play!!
-Players must have participated in at least one regular season game to be eligible for the Playoffs/Tournament.
-Please make sure that when you add a player, he/she are informed of the rules and policies before competition.
+When adding a new player to your roster after the mandatory Captain’s meeting, he/she must bring with them their current Dixie State University Student ID.
+Players must have participated in at least one regular season game to be eligible for the playoffs/tournament.
+Please make sure that new players are informed of the rules and policies before competition.

 Varsity athletes may participate in other intramural activities outside their varsity sport.
-However, they may not participate in their varsity sport or its related activities at the Intramural level.
+However, they may not participate in their varsity sport or its related activities at the intramural level.
 That includes Red Shirts.
 If you are on the squad list you may not play.
-Any questions please contact the Intramural Director.

 Club Sports Members

-Intramural teams are limited to two (2) club players in their related sport.
+Intramural teams are limited to 2 club players in their related sport.
 The official club sports roster will be used in eligibility matters.

-1 Register you team online on IMLeagues, follow all necessary steps.
+- Register your team online on IMLeagues and follow all necessary steps.

-4 If a fee is required make sure that is paid before the deadline given.
-Deadlines can be found on the Intramural website and on the bulletins boards or contact the Intramural Office @ 435-879-GAME.
+- If a fee is required make sure that is paid before the given deadline.
+Deadlines can be found on the Intramural website, the bulletin boards in the SAC or by contacting the Intramural Office @ 435-879-GAME.